DominikStiller/ptinsight/app/analysis/latency/Recordings.md

 ## General Observations
-* When ingest does not degrade performance, there is a sawtooth pattern with the period of the Kafka log retention check interval (i.e. latency increases every time logs are deleted)
+* When ingestion does not degrade performance, there is a sawtooth pattern with the period of the Kafka log retention check interval (i.e. latency increases every time logs are deleted)
 * When Kafka latency spikes, it does so for all jobs